noahnydegger/ETH_MP_Alpine_Water_Springs_Modelling/README.md

 # ETH_MP_Alpine_Water_Springs_Modelling
-WABESense - Model based characterisation of Alpine Water Springs
+Model based characterisation of Alpine Water Springs

-Simple overview of use/purpose.
+Master Project at ETH Zürich based on the [WABESense](https://www.aramis.admin.ch/Grunddaten/?ProjectID=47484) project

 ## Description

+Readme is not finished yet.
+Still contains content of a template
 An in-depth paragraph about your project and overview of use.

 ## Getting Started